MartinMiles/Sifon/Sifon.UK.Website/CreatingPlugin.md

 ## Container plugins

-Behave in a similar manner however everything from 'Container' folder is shown under Containers menu instead of 'Plugins', despite plugins coming from the same Github repository.
+Behave similarly, however everything from 'Container' folder is shown under Containers menu instead of 'Plugins', despite plugins coming from the same Github repository.
 This approach is taken for keeping related functionality together under the same logical groupings, rather than physical filesystem organization.

 Apart from that difference Containers plugins are equal to others plugins.